weicheng113/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Ahead only	      		| 35 Ahead only					 				|

-The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 6 of the 6 traffic signs, which gave an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 0.930.

 #### 3. The Model's Certainty on New Image Predictions

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 12th cell of the Ipython notebook.
 The top five softmax for the six sample images are as follows.
-From the following tables, we can see that the model are quite certain with all the predictions, as the probability value are ranging from 0.99 to 1.00 for all the six images.
+From the following tables, we can see that the model are quite certain with all the predictions, as the probability values are ranging from 0.99 to 1.00 for all the six images.

 The first stop sign: